basilfx/project-egolf/_posts/2025-05-19-high-line-camera-upgrade-part-2.md

 with a later firmware.
 The version I have is `5Q0 980 556 B` with `SW 0231`.
 But it does require parameterization.

-Like mentioned before, the Golf 7 never got this camera, so there are no parameters available.
+Like mentioned before, the Golf 7 never got this specific camera, so there are no parameters available.
 I have used the [parameters][3] for a Passat B8 Variant (V03935314JY) which matches somewhat in terms of camera position.
 I will have to calibrate it afterwards, so I hope it will not cause any issues.
 I used ODIS-E to upload the parameter set to the camera, which took just a few seconds.

 After uploading the parameters, the long coding was reset.
 I then used the